Izzat Ibrahim al-Douri: During the Ba'athist government

 Al-Douri was a senior member of the Ba'athist government under Saddam Hussein.
 This was due to the fact that both al-Douri and Saddam came from the same Tikriti tribal background.
 When the Ba'athists seized power in 1968, he was made interior minister where he oversaw efforts to sideline political rivals to the Ba'ath Party, mainly the Iraqi Communist Party.
 Al-Douri became the vice chairman of the Iraqi Revolutionary Command Council prior to 2003, giving him unprecedented amounts of power and influence within the Iraqi political sphere.

 As vice chairman of the Revolutionary Command Council, al-Douri was involved in the wars against Iran and Kuwait.
 During the 1988–1989 Al-Anfal Campaign, al-Douri was said to have ordered Ali Hassan al-Majid (aka 'Chemical Ali') to use Mustard and Sarin nerve gas on Kurdish fighters in Halabja.
 He was complicit in the invasion of Saudi Arabia and the attack on the town of Khafji in January 1991.
+Amid the critical Iraq-Kuwait summit in Jeddah, Saudi Arabia, convened on 31 July and 1 August 1990, to address the ongoing crisis, Izzat Ibrahim al-Douri arrived alongside Ali Hassan al-Majid.
+It was subsequently reported by some sources that the proceedings escalated into severe confrontations and the throwing of objects.

-During the 1991 uprisings in Iraq, he was involved in the suppression of the revolt led by the Iraqi marsh Arabs.
+During the 1991 uprisings in Iraq, he was involved in the suppression of the revolt led by the Iraqi Marsh Arabs.
 When the Kurds rebelled again in 1991, al-Douri warned them "If you have forgotten Halabja, I would like to remind you that we are ready to repeat the operation."

 In 1993, al-Douri was involved in the state-sponsored Return to Faith Campaign (al-Hamlah al-Imaniyyah), which sought to encourage devotion to Islam in Iraqi social life.
 This saw aspects of Islam fused into the Iraqi media, education system and judicial system.

 In October 1998, al-Douri escaped an assassination attempt when visiting Karbala.